tgregory98/Mechanical-schema-conceptualisation/TASK_LIST.md

 - [x] Update style.grass.
 - [x] Create a wrapper to optimise the building processes.
 - [x] Add ontology class building.
+- [x] Fix vertex filters so that NodeSchemaCleaner may be removed.
 - [ ] Optimising the SPARQL queries.
 - [ ] Add duplication edge cleaning into the builder class run method
 - [ ] Work on entity resolution.